 Filters

-LoRaWAN sensors - energy-efficient data acquisition and transmission
+LoRaWAN sensors – energy-efficient data capture and transmission

-LoRaWAN sensors form the basis of a LoRaWAN network and are responsible for the precise collection of data.
-This data is then transmitted to a server via a gateway using a LoRaWAN radio frequency network and can be analysed accordingly.
-This transmission takes place in real time and can therefore be used for precise coordination.
-LoRaWan sensors are therefore ideal for both private and commercial applications.
+LoRaWAN sensors form the foundation of a LoRaWAN network and are responsible for accurately capturing data.
+These data are transmitted via a LoRaWAN radio frequency network through a gateway to a server, where they can be analyzed accordingly.
+This transmission happens in real time, enabling precise coordination.
+As such, LoRaWAN sensors are ideally suited for both private and commercial use.

 Read more